blocknetdx/api-docs/source/includes/_xbridge.md

   "type": "exact"
 }
 ```
-This call is used to create a new order.
-Only assets returned in [dxGetLocalTokens](#dxgetlocaltokens) can be used for the maker and taker asset.
-If an asset is not showing, it has not been properly configured (refer back to #2 in [XBridge Setup](#xbridge-setup).
-Use [dxGetNetworkTokens](#dxgetnetworktokens) to view all the assets currently supported on the network.
+This call is used to create a new exact order.
+Exact orders must be taken for the full order amount.
+For partial orders, see [dxMakePartialOrder](#dxmakepartialorder).

-There are no fees to make orders, but there are transaction fees for the maker asset's native network.
+### Input Selection
 **Note**: XBridge will first attempt use funds from the specified maker address.
 If this address does not have sufficient funds to cover the order, then it will pull funds from other addresses in the wallet.
 Change is deposited to the address with the largest input used.
 There are plans to add the capability of strictly only using funds from the specified address.

+### Tradeable Assets
+Only assets returned in [dxGetLocalTokens](#dxgetlocaltokens) can be used for the maker and taker asset.
+If an asset is not showing, it has not been properly configured (refer back to #2 in [XBridge Setup](#xbridge-setup)).
+Use [dxGetNetworkTokens](#dxgetnetworktokens) to view all the assets currently supported on the network.

+### Fees
+There are no fees to make orders, but there are transaction fees for the maker asset's native network.

 ### Request Parameters